SovaNetwork/network-enclave/docs/scope.md

 ### Technical Requirements

-1. Securely manage a root extended master private key
+1. Securely manage a root extended master private key.
 2. Generate key shards to be used by validators in signing.
-3. Provide high availability and resilience
+3. Provide high availability and resilience.

 ### Core Components